-Notwithstanding any other provision of law, the fine for any moving violation of any provision of this chapter while operating a motor vehicle in a designated highway safety corridor pursuant to § 33.2-253 shall be no more than \$500 for any violation that is a traffic infraction and not less than \$200 for any violation that is a criminal offense unless such violation was committed by a juvenile.
-When a juvenile has been found to be in violation of any provision of this chapter, the court may exercise discretion in the imposition or amount of any fine.
+Notwithstanding any other provision of law, the fine for any moving violation of any provision of this chapter while operating a motor vehicle in a designated highway safety corridor pursuant to § 33.2-253 shall be no more than \$500 for any violation that is a traffic infraction and not less than \$200 for any violation that is a criminal offense.
+If a juvenile commits a criminal offense pursuant to this section, such fine shall not be imposed.
 The otherwise applicable fines set forth in Rule 3B:2 of the Rules of the Supreme Court shall be doubled in the case of a waiver of appearance and a plea of guilty under § 16.1-69.40:1 or 19.2-254.2 for a violation of a provision of this chapter while operating a motor vehicle in a designated highway safety corridor pursuant to § 33.2-253.
-The Commissioner of Highways shall report, on an annual basis,

-920 statistical data related to benefits derived from the designation of such highway safety corridors.
-This 921 information may be posted on the Virginia Department of Transportation's official website.
-922 Notwithstanding the provisions of § 46.2-1300, the governing bodies of counties, cities, and towns may 923 not adopt ordinances providing for penalties under this section.
-924
+The Commissioner of Highways shall report, on an annual basis, statistical data related to benefits derived from the designation of such highway safety corridors.
+This information may be posted on the Virginia Department of Transportation's official website.
+Notwithstanding the provisions of § 46.2-1300, the governing bodies of counties, cities, and towns may not adopt ordinances providing for penalties under this section.